fghaas/pyconit2023/markdown/talk.md

 work like the discovery of new laws of nature, like we do in experimental physics.

-**Optional content — skip if short on time**

-*In experimental physics, you come from a hypothesis that is based on the current state of theory.
-And then you figure out an experiment that might serve to disprove your hypothesis.
-And then you conduct the experiment.
-And if it disproves your hypothesis, then the experiment is a success, and you can discard the hypothesis and you go on to the next hypothesis and the next experiment.*

-*But of course, in business it doesn't work that way because you cannot build these experimental setups.
-It's obviously not an option to, say, try a new project management approach for a business-critical project and then say, oh great, that failed!
-We've run the company into the ground, we've bankrupted two suppliers and a hundred people have to find new jobs, but now we can start over and try the next method!
-Because that's incompatible with how our economy works, and it's also quite unethical if people's livelihoods are at stake.*

-**Optional content ends**

 <!-- .slide: data-timing="120" -->
 ### Correlation?
 Causation?